Last Updated on November 5, 2023 by Irena Domingo

 - IMPORTANT: Double-entry tourist visas are granted only if the following conditions are met: 1.
 In between of entries into Russia a foreigner is visiting only a neighboring country (including the EU Shengen countries); 2.
 The purpose of travel to this country is tourism.

-- There is nothing wrong with asking for a visa that includes days prior to those when you will actually be visiting.
+- There is nothing wrong with requesting for a visa that includes days prior to those when you will actually be visiting.
 Just make sure that your exit and entry dates are included within the date range that is listed on your visa.

 - To get a letter of invitation or visa support (later I’ll explain in greater detail what this is), you will need to know which hotels or apartments you will be staying in.
 However, once you arrive, it doesn’t matter if you end up staying in a different hotel or Airbnb apartment (say you find one that’s cheaper or better quality) as long as you are still staying in the city that you are visiting.